-This is the ability that lets the human body create new cells in the brain that later become neurons.
-In most of the currently published studies, neurogenesis occurs in the hippocampus regularly.
-Throughout adult life as well.
-Which is, surprise surprise, largely implicated in Memory and Learning.
+This is the ability to create new cells in the brain that later become neurons.
+In most of the currently published studies, neurogenesis occurs in the hippocampus regularly throughout adult life.
+It facilitates Memory and Learning.

 There is evidence that we can promote neurogenesis by doing some exercise.

 Below is an excerpt from You Can Grow New Brain Cells.

 In one of the first studies to highlight the links between aerobics and neurogenesis, Rusty Gage of the Salk Institute examined new brain cell growth in mice.
 The ‘control’ mice had no running wheel in their cages, while the ‘runners’ were able to run in their cages regularly.
 In the snapshots below, from Gage’s experiment, the black dots are new neurons-to-be.

 Another study has demonstrated evidence for neurogenesis.
 Here is an excerpt.

 Our study demonstrates that cell genesis occurs in human brains and that the human brain retains the potential for self-renewal throughout life.
 Although earlier studies in adult primates have been unsuccessful in showing neurogenesis in the dentate gyrus, a recent report has demonstrated neurogenesis in three-year-old marmoset monkeys.

 As of 2020, the accepted science is – the brain does facilitate the growth of new cells and connections.
 We are predisposed with the ability to grow new brain cells and we can deliberately learn to induce lasting changes – sometimes subtle changes in neural activity and sometimes with large structural changes.